ahmadharminto/ahmadharminto/README.md

 <br>

 ###   :zap: I am a software / web developer
-<p>Hi, I'm passionate about programming, not only in web development but also in data engineering and mobile app development.
-My specialty is backend,  especialy Laravel, and I'm curently focusing on honing my skills on the frontend stack. :sunglasses:</p>
+<p>Hi, I'm passionate about programming, not only in `web development` but also in `data engineering` and `mobile app` development.
+My specialty is backend,  especialy `Laravel`, and I'm curently focusing on honing my skills on the `frontend stack`. :sunglasses:</p>
 <p>Happy coding dude!! :v:</p>
 <p>"Understand from basic concepts, learning from basic concepts, with more than 7 years of experience in Software / Web Development"</p>